MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/DATAFILEINFORMATION-Function--Database-.md

  *HasGlobalData*
  Type: Variable

- Specifies if the file contains global, non\-company specific data.
+ Specifies if the file contains global, non-company specific data.

  Create a variable of type Boolean to specify this parameter.